AndreaArduino/netcentric/README.md

 Web browser configuration:
 * open Mozilla Firefox on your local machine
 * navigate "about:preferences"
-* go to General -> Network settings
+* go to General -> Network Settings
 * select **Manual proxy configuration**
 * for **HTTP Proxy** use `localhost` and for its **Port** use `8080`